-- (1) Seriousness of any offences; □
+- (1) Seriousness of any offences;

-- (2) Driver or Operator's past history;
+- (2) Driver, proprietor or Operator's past history;

-- (3) Consequence of non-compliance;

-- (4) likely effectiveness of the various enforcement options; \Box
+- (3) likely effectiveness of the various enforcement options;

-- (5) danger to the public.
+- (4) danger to the public.

-- 2.3 Having considered all relevant information and evidence, the choices for action are:
+- 2.3 Having considered all relevant information and evidence, the choices for action are:¬

 - 2.3.1 Licence Applications:

 - grant licences subject to the Council's Hackney Carriage and Private Hire Licensing Policy requirements

 - refuse to grant a licence.

 - 2.3.2 Enforcement Action:

-- take no action; □
+- no action:

-- take informal action; □
+- informal action;

+- formal action

 - use statutory notices, (stop notices etc.);

-- suspend a licence; □
+- suspend a licence;

 - revoke a licence;

-- use simple cautions; \Box
+- use simple cautions;

 - prosecute

 - a combination of any of the above

 - 2.4.1 This policy document provides detailed guidance applicable to the various options for enforcement action.